joshuayutuc/LoLUpdater/README.md

 Right click .zip -> properties -> Unblock -> OK

-Just put in LoL folder and run.
+Put in the LoL folder then figure out how to execute the .ps1 script yourself.

 Soon with a GUI